Second Nature logo

 title

-Jump to: What is tirzepatide? | How do you qualify for a tirzepatide prescription? | How much does Mounjaro cost? | Can I buy Mounjaro in the UK? | Is tirzepatide available in the UK for weight loss? | Can I get tirzepatide if I don’t have diabetes? | Can I get Mounjaro over the counter? | Does tirzepatide have side effects?
+Jump to: What is tirzepatide? | How do you qualify for a tirzepatide prescription? | How much does tirzepatide cost? | Can I get tirzepatide if I don’t have diabetes? | Can I get tirzepatide over the counter? | Does tirzepatide have side effects?

 The National Institute for Health and Care Excellence (NICE) announced on Friday, 8th September, that tirzepatide had been approved for treating individuals living with poorly controlled type 2 diabetes.
+It was also approved for weight loss in the UK in November 2023.

 What is tirzepatide?